elenasamuylova/drafts/llm_course/README.md

 ### Sentiment Scoring

 Sentiment scoring evaluates the emotional tone of the generated text.
 It is commonly used in applications like:
 - Chatbots
 - Product reviews
 - Social media monitoring

 Pre-trained sentiment analysis models categorize text as positive, negative, or neutral and often assign a score to reflect the strength of the sentiment.

-**Example**
+> **Example**
-Generated text:
-> “I absolutely loved the new product!
+> Generated text: “I absolutely loved the new product!
 It’s a game-changer.”
-Sentiment score:
-> Positive (0.95), on a scale from -1 to 1 (where 1 indicates strong positivity)
+> Sentiment score: Positive (0.95), on a scale from -1 to 1 (where 1 indicates strong positivity)

-### Toxicity Scoring
+### Toxicity scoring

-Toxicity scoring detects harmful or offensive language, which is critical for maintaining safety and compliance in user-facing applications such as:
+Toxicity scoring detects harmful or offensive language, which is critical for maintaining safety and compliance in user-facing applications such as community forums, messaging tools and chatbots.Pre-trained moderation models can analyze text for:
-- Community forums
-- Messaging tools

-Pre-trained moderation models analyze text for:
 - Abusive tone
 - Hate speech
 - Inappropriate content

-**Example**
+> **Example**
-Generated text:
-> “This is the worst idea ever.
+> Generated text: “This is the worst idea ever.
 You must be really clueless.”
-Toxicity score:
-> 0.80 (on a scale from 0 to 1, where higher values indicate more toxic content)
+> Toxicity score: 0.80 (on a scale from 0 to 1, where higher values indicate more toxic content)

-### PII Detection
+### PII detection

 PII (Personally Identifiable Information) detection checks whether the output includes sensitive details such as:
 - Names